The Grout Doctor logo

 NORMAL

-The brand provides a focused 60-hour training curriculum designed to prepare two individuals for launch.
-The program includes on-site launch support for operational readiness, and travel, lodging, and any additional on-site service fees are the franchisee's responsibility.
+The Grout Doctor provides a Focused 60-hour training curriculum designed to prepare two individuals for launch.
+The program includes on-site launch support for operational readiness; on-site assistance may incur additional costs, and franchisees are responsible for travel, lodging, and living expenses (specific on-site duration details are not provided).

 Unit Growth Analysis